nuxeo/doc.nuxeo.com-content/src/nxdoc/runtime-and-component-model.md

 ```

 Usually, components are not used directly, they are used via a service interface.
 For that, the XML components can declare which service interfaces are provided by a given component.
 The component can directly implement the service interface or can delegate service interface implementation to an other class.
-Components must be accessed using the interfaces they provide and not through real implementation classes.&nbsp;Once declared the service will be available via a simple Nuxeo Runtime call:
+Components must be accessed using the interfaces they provide and not through real implementation classes.
+Once declared the service will be available via a simple Nuxeo Runtime call:

 ```
 Framework.getService(ServiceInterface.class)